 What colours will you choose?
 What ingredients will you trial?

 Hopefully, you can learn one thing from our egg-speriment into how to dye Easter eggs with natural ingredients.
-Whatever colours you choose, if you can, use fresh ingredients as your base.
+Whatever colours you choose, if you can, use fresh ingredients or juice as your base.
 It seems from our experiment that this does make a difference!

 How to dye Easter eggs with natural ingredients